 The story begins with the discovery of a body in the Thames.
 John Harmon, a young man returning to England to inherit a fortune, has been drowned.
 The fortune passes to Noddy and Henrietta Boffin, a childless couple who adopt Bella Wilfer as their heir, a young woman as stunningly beautiful as she is stunningly mercenary.
 The experience of poverty in early life has taught her to covet riches and to pursue them single-mindedly.
 It is small wonder then, that she repels the quiet affections of the Boffins’ secretary, Rokesmith, with utter revulsion.
 But, over time, his fidelity begins to affect her, and then to change her.
 She marries him.
 And very eventually, we discover that John Rokesmith is none other than John Harmon, not drowned after all, and returned to inherit his fortune and the hand of the woman he was always meant to marry: Bella Wilfer.

 There are many such stories, about gods disguised as wayfarers or kings dressed as paupers, donning disguise in order to test the respect of their subjects or the affection of their intended.
-But there’s something about Dickens’ Our Mutual Friend that might remind us of the parable of the sheep and the goats, which comes from the same part of Matthew’s gospel as the gospel we hear for the first Sunday of Advent.
-At first, the parable of the sheep and the goats reads just like so many other stories – the king in disguise, the big reveal, the just desserts.
+But there’s something about Dickens’ Our Mutual Friend that might remind us of the parable of the sheep and the goats, is the gospel for the Feast of Christ the King in Year A. At first, the parable of the sheep and the goats reads just like so many other stories – the king in disguise, the big reveal, the just desserts.
 But there’s something of the John Harmon and Bella Wilfer about this gospel, because it’s not the story of a test, but the story of an education.
 The point of the whole exercise is not to catch us out, but to teach us how to love.
 It is Bella’s first noticing, then valuing the Secretary’s unflagging devotion to her – even at her most unattractively selfish – that wakens something purer in her, and begins to loosen her grip on her newly acquired riches.
 The gowns and carriages and company she coveted begin to seem tawdry compared with his simplicity and steadfastness.
 As she begins to love him, she becomes more loving, and more loveable.

 This is the admirabile commercium, the wonderful exchange: John Harmon becomes the poor secretary Rokesmith in order to lead Bella to discover true riches, the only way he can.
 And this is the truth at the heart of our Christian faith too, which begins with the Incarnation and the moment that Jesus chose to be born in a humble stable.
 It is not about Jesus disguising himself as a beggar in order to test us, but Jesus becoming poor, and identifying always and unbrokenly with the poor - why?
 Because it is easy to love those who love us (Luke 6:32), but it is only by learning to love the unattractive, the wicked and the enemy that our hearts are expanded to the dimensions of divinity.
 And we only learn to love by loving.
 It is by noticing, valuing and learning to love God in the poorest that we are slowly transformed, and become more loving and more loveable.